 St Ives Past & Present

-A collection of films regarding St Ives School of Painting and the importance of St Ives and Porthmeor Studios as an artists’ colony.
+Experience the history of the St Ives art scene through this collection of films featuring St Ives School of Painting and the importance of St Ives and Porthmeor Studios as an artists’ colony.

 A glimpse into St Ives and the St Ives School of Painting originally established here in 1938 by Leonard Fuller.
 Have fun spotting the same buildings that still surround the studios in the artistic quarter.
 See how little has changed!